well-being, creativity, & community

-Several years ago, I imagined a promise for the world: well-being, self-expression, and community for all people…by 2020!
+Several years ago, I made a promise for the world: well-being, self-expression, and community for all people by 2020.
+Then the real 2020 showed up, with Covid 19 sending us all into quarantine.
+By May there were 100,000 casualties.

 In The News